 About the 2016 Competition [archive]

 Composers are invited to submit a new work for The Gesualdo Six’s inaugural Composition Competition.
-The winning works will be premiered by the group at St John’s Smith Square on Sunday 19 June 2016 and will be considered for publication by Novello & Co Ltd, part of the Music Sales Group of Companies.
+The winning works will be premiered by the group at St John’s Smith Square on Sunday 19 June 2016.
 A prize fund of £1000 is available.

 2016 marks the 400th anniversary of Shakespeare’s death, and the 450th anniversary of Gesualdo’s birth.
 Works by Shakespeare and words set by Gesualdo make up some of the chosen texts for composers to set, alongside poems by Christina Rossetti and Emily Brontë.